Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

-(3) \emph{Wikipedia contrastive vectors}: Following \citet{lindsey_emergent_2025}, we compute activations for ``Tell me about [topic]'' prompts at layer 19 (arbitrarily chosen to be the same layer as the Goodfire SAE) and subtract the mean to obtain contrast vectors for 49,637 Wikipedia ``Vital Level 5'' article titles.
-Each vector is paired with $\sim$15--20 synthetic labels describing the topic at varying levels of detail and including synonyms and paraphrases.
+(3) \textit{Wikipedia contrastive vectors:} Following \citet{lindsey_emergent_2025}, we compute activations for prompts of the form ``Tell me about [topic]'' at layer 19 (chosen to match the Goodfire SAE layer) and subtract the mean activation to obtain contrast vectors for 49,637 Wikipedia ``Vital Level 5'' article titles.
+Each vector is paired with approximately 15--20 synthetic labels describing the topic at varying levels of detail, including synonyms and paraphrases.

-\paragraph{Evaluation.} We report cross-entropy loss on held-out vector-label pairs.
-For SAE latents, we additionally report \emph{generation scoring} \cite{eleuther2024autointerp}: given a generated label, we prompt the model to generate text containing the label feature and measure how often the latent actually activates on these generations.
-Generation scoring is particularly natural for self-interpretation: traditional auto-interpretability requires activating examples as input, making detection scoring (which reuses those examples) a natural evaluation; self-interpretation requires only the feature vector itself, so generation scoring (which creates test cases from scratch) is the more natural counterpart.
-For Llama Scope we also report \emph{detection scoring} \cite{paulo2024autointerp} for comparison with prior work.
+\paragraph{Evaluation.} We evaluate whether the adapter-mediated self-interpretation pipeline faithfully recovers the semantics encoded in an activation vector.

+For SAE features, we use two complementary evaluations.
+Detection scoring~\cite{paulo2024autointerp} tests whether a generated description correctly recognizes when a feature is active on held-out contexts.
+Generation scoring~\cite{eleuther2024autointerp} tests whether a description can recreate activating contexts from scratch: given a generated label, we prompt the model to produce matching text and measure whether the corresponding feature activates on those outputs.
+The two metrics can disagree in practice (see Appendix~\ref{app:det-vs-gen-labels}).
+A broad label may recognize many activating contexts while generating weakly, whereas a precise label may strongly recreate the feature while missing some valid contexts.
+We report hit rate (the percentage of generations with at least one nonzero activation) and coverage (the percentage of latents ever receiving a nonzero activation).
+Generation scoring is particularly relevant for self-interpretation because the task begins from an activation vector rather than a dataset of activating examples.

-For contrastive vectors, we evaluate via \emph{embedding-based retrieval}: we embed each of the $\sim$50k topics as a single document (title plus all descriptions; see Appendix~\ref{app:datasets}) using an off-the-shelf text embedding model (GTE-large, \citet{li2023gte}) and embed each generated label, then measure recall@$k$: the fraction of labels for which the correct topic appears in the top $k$ nearest neighbors.
+For contrastive vectors, we evaluate via embedding-based retrieval.
+Each topic is represented as a document embedding (title plus all labels) using GTE-large~\cite{li2023gte}.
+We embed each generated description and report recall@$k$, the fraction of topics for which the correct topic appears among the top-$k$ nearest neighbors.